namo507/office-doc-redactor/Thinking Approach.md

 - Signage and wayfinding
 - Membership management systems

-Similarly, our solution needs proper infrastructure to run:
+Similarly, my solution needs proper infrastructure to run:
-- `manifest.xml` - The "gym registration" that tells Word how to load our add-in
+- `manifest.xml` - The "gym registration" that tells Word how to load my add-in
-- `package.json` - The "equipment inventory" listing all our dependencies
+- `package.json` - The "equipment inventory" listing all my dependencies
-- `webpack.config.js` - The "HVAC system" that builds and serves our code
+- `webpack.config.js` - The "HVAC system" that builds and serves my code
 - `tsconfig.json` - The "training protocols" for TypeScript compilation
 - `src/taskpane/taskpane.css` - The "interior design" that makes the experience professional and inviting

-## Why This Metaphor Resonates With Me

-I chose this metaphor because both document redaction and personal training share core principles:

-1. **Assessment First**: You can't help what you don't understand.
-Both require careful analysis before taking action.

-2. **Precision Matters**: Just as a trainer needs to target specific muscles with specific exercises, we need to target specific patterns with specific regex.

-3. **Protection is Priority**: A trainer protects their client from injury; we protect documents from data exposure.

-4. **Transparency Builds Trust**: Progress tracking in fitness builds accountability; Track Changes in documents builds trust and auditability.

-5. **Systematic Approach**: Both follow a clear, repeatable process that can be applied consistently.

-6. **Infrastructure Enables Success**: A gym without equipment is useless; an add-in without configuration files won't run.

 ## How This Shaped My Solution